johankladder/stadia/README.md

 After installation run `php artisan migrate`

 ### Seed countries and climate codes
-After migrating the database, please run the following commands to publish the seeders: `php artisan vendor:publish --tag=stadia-country-seeds` and perform a `composer dump-autoload` to reload the newly added resources.
+After migrating the database, please run the following commands to publish the seeders: `php artisan vendor:publish --tag=stadia-seeds` and perform a `composer dump-autoload` to reload the newly added resources.

-Run the seeder by the following command: `php artisan db:seed --class=CountriesTableSeeder`
+Run the seeder by the following commands:
+`php artisan db:seed --class=CountriesTableSeeder`
+`php artisan db:seed --class=ClimateCodesTableSeeder`

 ### Sync existing plants and levels
 In your application you can now access the backend of the stadia environment.
 Go to `/stadia` to see it.
 Before you